terraform-aws-modules/terraform-aws-eks/docs/spot-instances.md

 # Using spot instances

 Spot instances usually cost around 30-70% less than an on-demand instance.
-So using them for your EKS workloads can save a lot of money but requires some special considerations as they will be terminated with only 2 minutes warning.
+So using them for your EKS workloads can save a lot of money but requires some special considerations as they could be terminated with only 2 minutes warning.

 You need to install a daemonset to catch the 2 minute warning before termination.
 This will ensure the node is gracefully drained before termination.
 You can install the [k8s-spot-termination-handler](https://github.com/kube-aws/kube-spot-termination-notice-handler) for this.
 There's a [Helm chart](https://github.com/helm/charts/tree/master/stable/k8s-spot-termination-handler):